-Midori has over 18 years of professional experience designing complex office, master planning, residential, academic and institutional projects across the UK, the United States, Europe and Asia.
-Her site-specific and contextual design approach capitalises on the urbanistic and environmental potential of each specific project, and she brings an enriched sense of place to her projects, which she carefully weaves into their urban fabric.
+Midori has two decades of professional experience designing complex office, master planning, residential, academic and institutional projects across the UK, the United States, Europe and Asia.
+Her site-specific and contextual design approach capitalises on the urban and environmental potential of each specific project and she brings an enriched sense of place to her work that she carefully weaves into their fabric.

-Midori is currently leading the large-scale master plan along with the residential and office buildings at Sampson & Ludgate House next to the Tate Modern, which will establish a distinct new place for life, work and leisure in the heart of London.
-She is also leading the design of the master plan and residential buildings with Bernard at the Westferry Printworks site on the Isle of Dogs in Tower Hamlets.
-This project includes a dynamic mix of market-rate and affordable housing along with a secondary school and public open space.
+She is currently leading the large-scale master plan along with the residential and office buildings at Bankside Yards next to the Tate Modern, which will establish a distinct new place for life, work and leisure in the heart of London.
+She is also leading the design for the Westferry Printworks site and its associated residential buildings on the Isle of Dogs in East London.
+This project reconnects the existing residential neighbourhood to the historic dock and includes a dynamic mix of market-rate and affordable housing along with a secondary school and a variety of public open spaces.

-Midori received a Master of Engineering in Ecological City Planning from Tokyo Institute of Technology in 1998 and a Master of Architecture from University of Pennsylvania, Graduate School of Fine Arts in 1999.
-Her distinguished graduate work in architectural design has been awarded a number of accolades by the University of Pennsylvania, including the Arthur Spayd Brooke Memorial Prize, the E. Lewis Dales Traveling Fellowship and the Mario J. Romanach Memorial Fellowship.
+Following a Master of Engineering in Ecological City Planning from Tokyo Institute of Technology in 1998, Midori received a Master of Architecture from University of Pennsylvania, Graduate School of Fine Arts in 1999.
+Her distinguished graduate work in architectural design has been awarded a number of accolades by the University of Pennsylvania, including the Arthur Spayd Brooke Memorial Prize, the E. Lewis Dales Travelling Fellowship and the Mario J. Romanach Memorial Fellowship.
 Her theatre design work has been featured in the Summer Exhibition at the Royal Academy of Arts.